CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/_index.md

 various details and the configuration from a switch.
 This is useful for remote debugging and troubleshooting.
-For more information about `cl-support`, read [Understanding the cl-support Output File](/version/cumulus-linux-37740/Monitoring-and-Troubleshooting/Understanding-the-cl-support-Output-File/).
+For more information about `cl-support`, read [Understanding the cl-support Output File](/version/cumulus-linux-377/Monitoring-and-Troubleshooting/Understanding-the-cl-support-Output-File/).

-You should rRun `cl-support` before you submit a support request to Cumulus Networks as this file helps in the investigation of issues.
+You should run `cl-support` before you submit a support request to Cumulus Networks as this file helps in the investigation of issues.

     cumulus@switch:~$ sudo cl-support -h
-    Usage: cl-support [-h] [-s] [-t] [-v] [reason][-h (help)] [-cDjlMsv] [-d m1,m2,...] [-e m1,m2,...]
+    Usage: cl-support [-h] [-s] [-t] [-v] [reason]...

     Args:
     [reason]: Optional reason to give for invoking cl-support.
-             Saved into tarball's cmdline.args fi  [-p prefix] [-r reason] [-S dir] [-T Timeout_seconds] [-t tag]
+             Saved into tarball's cmdline.args file.
-        -h: Display this help message
-        -c: Run only modules matching any core files, if no -e module.s
     Options:
-    -hD: Print this usage statement
+    -h: Print this usage statement
     -s: Security sensitive collection
     -t: User filename tag
     -v: Verbose
     -e MODULES: Enable modules.
 Comma separated module list (run with -e help for module names) -d MODULES: Disable modules.
-Comma separated module list (run with -d help for module names)Display debugging information
+Comma separated module list (run with -d help for module names)
-        -d: Disable (do not run) modules in this comma separated list
-        -e: Enable (only run) modules in this comma separated list; "-e all" runs all modules and sub-modules, including all optional modules ...

-## <span id="src-83625926313_MonitoringandTroubleshooting-syslog_server" class="confluence-anchor-link"></span><span>Send Log Files to a syslog Server</span>
+## <span id="src-8362592_MonitoringandTroubleshooting-syslog_server" class="confluence-anchor-link"></span><span>Send Log Files to a syslog Server</span>

 ### <span>NCLU</span>

-TYou can configure the remote syslog server can be configured on the switch using the following configuration:
+The remote syslog server can be configured on the switch using the following configuration:

     cumulus@switch:~$ net add syslog host ipv4 192.168.0.254 port udp 514